ckeller1914/ckeller1914/README.md

 <a href="https://www.linkedin.com/in/1914ckeller/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>
 (Click me)

-  ### I am an IT professional with a profound interest in Cyber Security and a dedication to solving complex issuses.
+  ### I am an IT professional with a profound interest in Cyber Security and a dedication to solving complex issues.

 ## Objective